 Peyronie’s Disease: An abnormal curvature of the shaft of the penis may be caused by injury of the adult penis or other medical conditions.

 Gonorrhea: The bacteria N. gonorrhea infects the penis during sex, causing urethritis.
-Most cases of gonorrhea in men cause symptoms of penis pain or discharge.
+Most cases of gonorrhea in men cause symptoms of painful urination or discharge.

 Chlamydia: A bacteria that can infect the penis through sex, causing urethritis.
 Up to 40% of chlamydia cases in men cause no symptoms.